AIM Club

 Executive Director, James M. Cox Jr. Center for International Mass Communication Training and Research; Dan Magill Georgia Athletic Association Professor in Sports Communications; Professor

-About Dr. Kim is the executive director of the Cox International Center and the executive director of the Cox Center CAM Fellows Program.
-His research focuses on the interaction between […]
+About Dr. Kim is Professor of Advertising and Executive Director of the Cox International Center and the executive director of the Cox Center CAM Fellows Program.
+His research examines advertising […]

 • Headshot of Glen Nowak